 There are a couple of options depending on the space available.

-You have lot’s of space: If you have a large garden then a trench could be dug to lay a ground loop.
+If you have a large garden or paddock etc. then a trench could be dug to lay a ground loop.
 You’ll need to bear in mind that machinery, such as a digger will need access from a road entrance.
 Furthermore, the area will need to avoid trees, as roots can cause problems when digging trenches.
 The length of the trenches will depend on the size of your home and the amount of heat you need.

-Limited space: If space is limited then it could be possible to drill vertical boreholes.
-This is usually more expensive than digging trenches and may require a thermogeological survey.
+If space is limited then it could be possible to drill vertical boreholes.
+This is usually more expensive than digging trenches and may require a thermo geological survey.
 The borehole depth will depend on the heat demand of a property.
 The borehole is likely to be around 75-200 metres deep and may require more than one hole depending on the size of the house.

 Do you have radiators?

 Typical a gas boiler flow temp is 70 degrees.
 Whereas, an air source heat is between 30-45 degrees.
 With a heat pump running at lower temperatures the radiators may have to be larger to counteract this.

 Additional information: As the system takes longer to heat from cold, the heating is left on for longer periods of time.
 The control temperature is turned down overnight and when the house is unoccupied, rather than being switched off completely.
 Air source heat pumps work well with underfloor heating.

 Do you have a suitable position for the ground source heat pump unit inside?

 The heat pump unit is installed inside the property and often contains the hot water cylinder.
 It is a large unit roughly the size of a fridge.